jbhannah/pkpw/README.md

 ## But is it secure?

+**Disclaimer:** These are just estimates, I have a physics degree but I'm not a combinatorics or cryptography expert.

 [Password entropy][] is calculated using the pool size $R$ and password length
 $L$ used to generate a password: